chetbox/GitHubPullRequestFilesSidebar/README.md

 ## Installation

 - Clone the code or download as zip an unpack.
-- In Chrom[e|ium]'s Extensions list check "Developer mode", select "Load unpack extension" and select the folder.
+- In Chrom[e|ium]'s Extensions list check "Developer mode", select `Load unpack extension` and select the folder.
 - Go to a pull requst.